aptech/docs/docs/dtdayname.rst

     :param X: Data with metadata.
     :type X: TxK dataframe

     :param column: Optional, name or index of the date variable in *X* to get day names from.
+Default = first column.
     :type column: Scalar or string array

     :param abbreviate: Optional, indicator variable to abbreviate months.
 Set to 1 to abbreviate names.
 Default = 0.